Skip to main content

 Cost CategoryLowMediumHighNotes

-Real Estate Broker License$1,390$3,475$6,950Most states require a broker or property manager license; 25 states require broker license specifically.
+Real Estate Broker License$1,390$3,475$6,950Most states require a broker or property manager license; many states require a real estate broker license specifically.
+Check your state's real estate commission for the exact rule.

 General Liability & E&O Insurance$1,112$2,780$6,950Annual cost; critical protection for habitability and discrimination claims.